-Peru is a spectacular destination located next to the Pacific Ocean bordered by Brazil, Bolivia, Chile, Columbia and Ecuador.
+Peru is a spectacular destination located next to the Pacific Ocean bordered by Brazil, Bolivia, Chile, Colombia and Ecuador.
 Peru is appealing for so many reasons, this is one of the most naturally diverse nations in the world with ancient ruins, beaches, mountains and the Amazon.
 Visiting Peru will be the experience of a lifetime.